GrapheneCt/libvita2d_sys/README.md

 vita2d_JPEG_decoder_finish();
 ```

-**- PNG textures can only be used in applications with "allow C heap" boot param != 0 or in "game mode" applications**
+**- PNG textures can only be used in applications with newlib heap available**

 **- If you want to use dynamic memory allocation in your application and "allow C heap" boot param is set to 0, sceClibMspace functions must be used**